jordandhill/Custom_Tool_PowerPoint/README.md

 This creates:
 - Database and schema
-- Internal stage for file storage
+- Internal stage for file storage (with SNOWFLAKE_SSE encryption)
 - Sample accounts table with test data
 - Warehouse for processing
-- Necessary permissions
+- Necessary permissions for users, agents, and Streamlit apps

 ### Step 2: Create the Stored Procedure